Geometry-preserving and interpretable dimension reduction for compositional data: Technical details of compositional SDR

 \begin{definition} A subset $\mathfrak{M}$ of $\Delta^s\times \Delta^t$ is an $M$-set if, for every two pairs $(u, v)$ and $(u', v')$ in $\mathfrak M$, there is a sequence of pairs $(u^{(0)}, v^{(0)}), \ldots, (u^{(l)}, v^{(l)}) $ in $\mathfrak M$ such that (i) $(u^{(0)}, v^{(0)}) = (u, v) $ and $(u^{(l)}, v^{(l)}) = (u', v')$; (ii) for each $i=1, \ldots, l-1$, at least one coordinate remains fixed: $u^{(i)} = u^{(i+1)} $ or $v^{(i)} = v^{(i+1)} $. \end{definition}

 The definition intuitively says that any two pairs $(u,v),\ (u',v')\in\mathfrak{M}$ can be connected by a ``stairway'', where subsequent pairs $(u^{(i)}, v^{(i)})$ and $(u^{(i+1)}, v^{(i+1)})$ share one coordinate value.
 This is a very mild condition.
-For example, any open and connected subset $\mathfrak{M}$ of $\Delta^s\times \Delta^t$ is an $M$-set because any two points can be connected by a path, covered by a finite collection of open balls in $\mathfrak{M}$, within which we can locally replace the path with ``stairways'' by fixing one component while varying the other.
-One can even easily construct disconnected $M$-sets \citep{yinSuccessiveDirectionExtraction2008}.
+For example, any open and connected subset $\mathfrak{M}$ of $\Delta^s\times \Delta^t$ is an $M$-set because any two points can be connected by a path, covered by a finite collection of open balls in $\mathfrak{M}$, within which we can locally replace the path with stairways by fixing one component while varying the other.
+One can also construct disconnected $M$-sets in various scenarios \citep{yinSuccessiveDirectionExtraction2008}.